jrmoose3/Master-of-Western-Literature-2223/README.md

 # Master-of-Western-Literature
-Thank you for visiting this repository!
-Here is where I share some of the papers, presentations, and projects I submitted as part of the Master  of Western Literature at KU Leuven.
-If you want to talk about any of these items further, feel free to connect with me on my Linkedin page.
+Thank you for visiting this repository.
+Here you can find a variety of projects, papers, and presentations I produced for the Master's of Western Literature at KU Leuven (2022-2023).
+If you have any questions or want to connect further, feel free to reach out to me on my LinkedIn page.
 Thanks!